 Option 3: A Rapporteur on environmental defenders

 15. Under option 3, the Meeting of the Parties would adopt a decision at its seventh session establishing an independent Rapporteur on environmental defenders under the Convention to provide a rapid response to alleged violations of article 3 (8).
+Pursuant to this decision, the Rapporteur on environmental defenders would be elected by the Meeting of the Parties at an extraordinary session to be held in due time thereafter.

-16. An outline of how a Rapporteur on environmental defenders might function is set out in annex I to the present note.
+16. A mandate for the Rapporteur on environmental defenders is set out in annex I to the present note.

 17. The advantages of option 3 include the following: